Trusting the gut – how can consumers improve their gut microbiome balance?

 Depending on the application, the use of prebiotics can have valuable advantages for formulators in terms of versatility and manufacturing.
 Prebiotics most commonly take the form of supplements, such as powders, but are finding an increasing foothold in the functional foods category.

-In response to the changing needs of the market, OptiBiotix is developing WellBiome®, a functional fibre and mineral blend that forms a single high-performance ingredient.
-The composition of the fructooligosaccharide (FOS) is associated with key areas of health in nourishing certain bacteria, including modulation of the immune function, digestive health and improved bowel function.
-Find out more about WellBiome® here.
+In response to the changing needs of the market, OptiBiotix has developed WellBiome®, a functional fibre and mineral blend that forms a single high-performance ingredient.
+The composition of the ingredient is associated with key areas of health in nourishing certain bacteria, including modulation of the immune function, digestive health and improved bowel function.

 As digestive health continues climbing the consumer agenda, it’s an ideal time for brands to explore the many varied routes and paths that this can take.
 With an engaged consumer health market moving from strength to strength, nutrition takes centre stage.